ericd-1qbit/the_temple/optimisation/Branch and Bound Algorithm.md

 ### Basic linear programming branch-and-bound

-1. relax the original MIP: remove all of the integrality restrictions, eg. allow variables to be non-integer
+1. **LP-relaxation** - relax the original MIP.
+Remove all of the integrality restrictions, eg. allow variables to be non-integer
 2. solve this LP
 	- does result fulfill all integrality restrictions?
 Lucky!
 Done.
 	- if not: pick integer restricted variable whose solution in LP is fractional